dan-sherwin/go-utilities/README.md

   Prints a []map[string]any, []map[string]string, or []utilities.StrMap as a table to stdout.
 - func PrintStructMap(obj any) error
   Treats any map's values as structs and prints a table.
+- func PrintSortedStructMap(obj any) error
+  Like PrintStructMap but sorts columns and rows for stable output.
 - func PrintStructTable(obj any) error
   Prints a struct or slice/array of structs (or pointers) as a table to stdout.
+- func PrintStringSlice(input any) error
+  Prints a slice of strings with index.
+- func PrintAnySlice(input any) error
+  Prints a slice of any type using fmt.Sprint.
+- func PrintMap(input any, headers ...string) error Prints a single map with optional headers.
+- func PrintStringsTable(headers []string, rows [][]string) error Renders arbitrary headers and rows.
+- func PrintSlice(input any) error
+  Prints a slice/array determined via reflection.

 ### JWT Helpers
 - func GenerateJWT(claims interface{}, duration time.Duration, secretKey []byte) (string, error)